 These rankings are surprising, in an amusing-yet-oddly-pathetic way.
 The order of our reported priorities may also help to explain why, even when women are experiencing deadly heart attack symptoms, they will delay seeking treatment if something ‘more important’ crops up.

 ‘More important?‘ What could possibly be more important when you’re having a heart attack?
-Check out the terrrific film “Just a Little Heart Attack” for a great example of our treatment-seeking delay behaviour.
+Check out the terrific film “Just a Little Heart Attack” for a great example of our treatment-seeking delay behaviour.

 And then see if this list of women’s reported priorities matches the answers that you might give, too: